longturn/freeciv21/docs/Playing/faq.rst

 Go to the :guilabel:`Nations` page (F3), select the player row, then click :guilabel:`Cancel Treaty` at the top.
 This drops you from :emphasis:`cease fire`, :emphasis:`armistice`, or :emphasis:`peace` into :emphasis:`war`.
-If you've already signed a permanent :emphasis:`alliance` treaty with the player, you will have to cancel treaties several times to get to :emphasis:`war`.
+If you have already signed a permanent :emphasis:`alliance` treaty with the player, you will have to cancel treaties several times to get to :emphasis:`war`.

 See the in-game help on :title-reference:`Diplomacy` for more detail.